StefanoSaffran/spotify-clone/README.md

 ### Requirements
 To run the app, you will need [Git](https://git-scm.com), [Node.js](https://nodejs.org/) v12.13.1 or higher and [Yarn](https://yarnpkg.com/)

-I Application was develop using Expo.
-Expo is a free and open source toolchain built around React Native to facilitate the process of running and testing applications.
+The Application was develop using Expo.
+It is a free and open source toolchain built around React Native to facilitate the process of running and testing applications.
 [Click here](https://expo.io/learn) to get start with Expo.

 Now clone the repository and install the dependencies.
 ```bash